4D1B/Skype-Message-Classification/README.md

 https://colab.research.google.com/drive/1WCP5ZEtRJL0QvT59ectoyv_3Uylkw5RJ?usp=sharing -- To access this program which is written in google colab
 ```

+yes.json which is the raw JSON file has to be uploaded in the folder section of the google colab if it is not already there.

 ### Installing

 Python can be installed from this given site.